peem64/MMM-Scottish-Corbetts/README.md

 4. Restart MagicMirror completely

 ### Database Connection Issues
-1. Verify your `.env` file has correct Supabase credentials
+1. Verify your Supabase credentials in the config
 2. Check that your Supabase project is active
 3. Ensure the database migrations were run successfully
 4. Test the connection by checking the browser console for errors